DecLearn/declearn/docs/user-guide/client_sampling.md

 or False) to precise if your strategy is compatible with secure aggregation.
 - Implementing the method `cls_sample` in which your custom client sampling logic is defined.

+Optionally, if your sampler needs to update its internal state after each round :
-- Implementing the method `update` in which you optionally update the sampler internal state (e.g. criterion score computation).
+- You can implement the method `update` in which you update the sampler internal state (e.g. criterion score computation).
 This method is called by the `FederatedServer` at each global round, after collecting all involved clients' reply.
-Note : if no update is needed for your sampler, just write the `pass` keyword in the method body.
+> Note : if no update is needed for your sampler, you don't need to override the `update` method.

 See the `ClientSampler` API reference and subclasses implementation for more details.